Private Identity Testing for High-Dimensional Distributions: Uniformity Testing for Product-of-Bernoulli Distributions

-For $b\in\{\accept, \reject\}$, let $E_{X, b} = \{(r_1, R,r_2,U,u_n, r_3) \;|\; M(X|(r_1, R,r_2,U,u_n, r_3))=b\}$.
+For $b\in\{\accept, \reject\}$, let $E_{X, b} = \{(r_1, R,r_2,U,u_n, r_3) \;|\; M(X \mid (r_1, R,r_2,U,u_n, r_3))=b\}$.
 Now,

 If $B_1^c$ holds then $X$ is rejected in either line~\ref{reject1} or line~\ref{reject2}.
-Since all the steps leading up to either of these lines are differentially private by Lemma~\ref{lem:dp-halfalgo}, we have Note that, $E_{X,b}$ is also equal to
+Since all the steps leading up to either of these lines are differentially private (i.e., $X\mapsto (z_1,z_2)$ is $(3\eps,\delta)$-DP by Lemma~\ref{lem:dp-halfalgo}), we have